New Italian coalition sworn in, seeks better ties with Europe | Devdiscourse

 Once bitter rivals, the two parties agreed to join forces after the far-right League walked out of the previous coalition with 5-Star in a failed effort to trigger early elections.
 The eurosceptic League constantly railed against EU budget and migration rules, but the new EU affairs minister promised a more harmonious future, pointing out that both the PD and 5-Star had backed the new Commission president, Ursula von der Leyen.

-"The parties in this government will do their utmost not to quarrel with Brussels, not to have pointless fights or rows, but rather to put forward new ideas," said Vincenzo Amendola, a member of the pro-European PD.
-The PD has taken charge not just of the EU affairs ministry but also the economy ministry, which has been in the frontline of recent battles with Brussels, while former PD prime minister Paolo Gentiloni was named as Italy's next EU commissioner.
+"The parties in this government will do their utmost not to quarrel with Brussels, not to have pointless fights or rows, but rather to put forward new ideas," said the new minister, Vincenzo Amendola, a member of the pro-European PD.
+The PD has taken charge not just of the EU affairs ministry but also the economy ministry, which has been in the frontline of recent battles with Brussels, and former PD prime minister Paolo Gentiloni was named as Italy's next EU commissioner.

+Gentiloni is likely to get a powerful job in the EU body of economic and monetary affairs commissioner, a PD source told Reuters.
+That would be a bitter pill to swallow for League leader Matteo Salvini, whose party had been due to name Rome's commissioner after it triumphed at European parliamentary elections in May, taking 34% of the vote.

 SALVINI ANGER

-Conte is expected to win both votes, but his government will only have a slender majority in the upper house Senate, which could come back to haunt him when particularly sensitive legislation gets put before the house.
+Conte is expected to win both votes, but his government will have an only slender majority in the upper house Senate, which could pose difficulties for him when particularly sensitive legislation gets put before the house.
 The coalition's first task will be to draw up a budget for 2020.
 In a shared policy platform laid out earlier this week, the 5-Star and PD promised expansionary measures to boost the stagnant economy and also pledged to head off a major VAT hike set to kick in on Jan.
 1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)